Jul 23 2024

 In-Feed Native Ads

-In-feed native ads copy the layout (arrangement of elements) and the design (font, color, scheme, aesthetics, etc.) of the surrounding platform while simultaneously including visual cues informing the reader that it is a paid ad and not organic content.
+In-feed native ads copy the layout (arrangement of elements) and the design (font, color, scheme, aesthetics, etc.) of the surrounding environment while simultaneously including visual cues informing the reader that it is a paid ad and not organic content.
 For instance:

 • “Sponsored” (on Facebook, Instagram, Amazon)